Information for clinicians

 On-site interpreters are supplied for all outpatient appointments and hospital stays for patients who need one.
 Where no on-site interpreter can attend, a telephone or remote video interpreter will be used instead.
 Learn more about interpreter services.

-Procedures not routinely performed
+Procedures not routinely funded in Tasmanian hospitals

 Speciality: Plastic Surgery